Giorgio Gaber: Il signor G

-In 1969 he released one of his best known successes, "Com'è bella la città" ("How Beautiful the City Is"), an example of the introduction of social matters in a song.
-The following year, he showed at Piccolo teatro his first edition of Il Signor G ("Mister G"), a recital he repeated in many Italian squares.
+In 1969 he released one of his best-known successes, "Com'è bella la città", an example of the introduction of social matters in a song.
+The following year, he showed at Piccolo Teatro di Milano his first edition of Il signor G ("Mister G"), a recital he repeated in many Italian squares.

-In 1973, he recorded the one song by which he is most recognized by international audiences: Far Finta di Essere Sani which was covered in English as Tomorrow's Got to be Sunny by Tony Orlando and Dawn on their 1975 album He Don't Love You (Like I Love You).
+In 1973, he recorded the one song by which he is most recognized by international audiences: Far Finta di Essere Sani, which was covered in English as Tomorrow's Got to be Sunny by Tony Orlando and Dawn on their 1975 album He Don't Love You (Like I Love You).